webninjataylor/FoundationPress-GBO/README.md

 # Custom Theme for GreenBankObservatory.org

 ## Background
 This theme is based on FoundationPress (https://foundationpress.olefredrik.com/).
+Use `$ git remote -v` to view the repo connections to origin and upstream.

+git remote rename origin upstream

+git remote set-url origin git@github.com:webninjataylor/FoundationPress-GBO.git

 **********************************************